saezlab/ShinyFUNKI/tut1_dorothea.md

 ![](scs/05_running_dorothea.001.png)

-In the results tab, you can use the control widgets to browser around the results.
+In the results tab, you can use the control widgets to browse around the results.

 * **Number of Transcription Factors to display:** Show the top *n* activated and inhibited TFs (Default: 25).
 * **Number of targets to display:** Show the top *n* targets of a selected TF (Default: 5)